ptl203/lithrop_ledger/design_docs/automation_design.md

 ### Step 2: Convert 09:00 PT to Your System's Timezone

 `cron` uses the system's local timezone.
 You need to convert 09:00 PT to the timezone your server is running in.
-Let's assume your server is running on UTC.
-09:00 PT is 17:00 UTC (during daylight saving) or 16:00 UTC (during standard time).
-You should configure the cron job to run at the correct UTC time.
-For this example, we will use 17:00 UTC, which corresponds to 09:00 PDT.
+For example, if your server is set to UTC, 09:00 AM PT (assuming Pacific Daylight Time, UTC-7) is 16:00 UTC.
+You should configure the cron job to run at the correct UTC time that corresponds to 09:00 AM in the Pacific Timezone.
+For this example, we will use 16:00 UTC, which corresponds to 09:00 AM PDT.

 ### Step 3: Edit the Crontab